evanFFUSA/ffusa-gateway-2/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Added auth testing protection
+* Blocking of IP addresses that continually use the payment portal

 = 1.2.0 =
 * Added new Thank you message after the submission of payment
 * Fixed bugs relating to CSS